aditya-narla/kanbas-react-web-app/README.md

-# Kanbas React Web App
+# Kanbas Tool

-Welcome to the Kanbas React Web App repository!
+Welcome to the Kanbas Tool repository!
 This project is a robust Learning Management System (LMS) built using the MERN stack, which comprises MongoDB, Express, React, and Node.js.

 ## Table of Contents